Justine Ruszczyk memorial held in Minneapolis

 The sound of two didgeridoos being played next to the Australian flag highlighted Ruszczyk's heritage.
 Plans called for luminarias and a silent walk around the lake at the end of the memorial.

-Ruszczyk's fiance, Don Damond, was expected to speak; the two were planning to marry this month.
+Ruszczyk's fiance, Don Damond, said the two were planning to marry next week.

+"Some would call it a cruel irony, but it's just an irony that we would have been on the airplane now, heading for a Hawaiian destination," he said.
+"It's rather surreal, but the irony isn't lost on any of us."

 Ruszczyk, 40, called 911 late July 15 to report a possible sexual assault in the alley near her home.
 Less than 30 minutes later, she was dead from a gunshot wound to the abdomen, having been shot by one of the two police officers who responded to the call.